Increasing user retention by 7% with a new onboarding

 Team involved:

-CEO, Product Manager, UX Researcher, Data Analyst, Tech Lead
+CEO, Product Manager, UX Researchers, Data Analyst, Tech Lead

 Tools used: